Steele Walker

-Steele Simons Walker (born July 30, 1996) is an American professional baseball outfielder in the Detroit Tigers organization.
-He played college baseball at the University of Oklahoma.
-He was selected in the second round of the 2018 Major League Baseball draft.
-He has played in MLB for the Texas Rangers.
+Steele Simons Walker (born July 30, 1996) is an American former professional baseball outfielder.
+He played college baseball at the University of Oklahoma, and was selected in the second round of the 2018 Major League Baseball draft.
+He played in Major League Baseball (MLB) for the Texas Rangers.

 Amateur career

 Walker attended Prosper High School in Prosper, Texas.
 He played college baseball at the University of Oklahoma for the Oklahoma Sooners.
 As a freshman at Oklahoma in 2016, Walker played in 57 games, hitting .290/.352/.414 with three home runs and 32 runs batted in (RBI).
 After the season, he played for the Wisconsin Woodchucks of the Northwoods League.
 As a sophomore in 2017, he started 59 games, batting .333/.413/.541 with eight home runs and 51 RBI.
 After the season, he played for the United States collegiate national team and for the Brewster Whitecaps of the Cape Cod League.
-As a junior in 2018, Walker finished with a .352 batting average with 13 home runs and 53 RBI; a strained right oblique muscle kept him out of the team’s final eight games.
+As a junior in 2018, Walker finished with a .352 batting average with 13 home runs and 53 RBI; a strained right oblique muscle kept him out of the team's final eight games.
 He was a semi-finalist for the Golden Spikes Award and was named to the All-Big 12 Conference's First Team.

 Professional career

 Chicago White Sox

 Considered one of the top prospects for the 2018 Major League Baseball draft, he was selected in the second round, 46th overall by the Chicago White Sox.
 Walker signed with the White Sox for $2 million and made his professional debut with the AZL White Sox.
 He was promoted to the Great Falls Voyagers and the Kannapolis Intimidators during the season.
 In 44 games between the three clubs, Walker hit .209/.271/.342 with five home runs and 21 RBIs.

 Walker returned to Kannapolis to begin the 2019 season.
-In late April, Walker was promoted to the Winston-Salem Dash of the Class A-Advanced Carolina League after batting .365 in 20 games.
+In late April, Walker was promoted to the Winston-Salem Dash of the High–A Carolina League after batting .365 in 20 games.
 On June 14, Steele hit for the cycle.
 He spent the remainder of the season with the Dash, slashing .269/.346/.426 with ten home runs and 51 RBIs over 100 games.